benjycui/bisheng/packages/bisheng-core/docs/theme.md

   routes: {
     path: '/',
     component: './template/Archive',

     // optional, it's equal to `path` if omitted.
     dataPath: 'path-to-markdwon-file',
     ...
+    childRoutes: [{
+      path: 'posts/:post',
+      component: './template/Post',

+      // we can use variables in `dataPath`, and values of variables are equal to them in path
+      dataPath: 'posts/:post',
+    }],
   },

   // theme's own config goes here...
+  // and it's recommended to extract variables from theme to here
   config1: ...,
   config2: ...,
   ...